cph-cachet/cognition_package/README.md

 There is a set of tutorials, describing:

-- the overall [software architecture](https://carp.cachet.dk/research-package-api/) of Cognition Package
+- the overall [software architecture](https://carp.cachet.dk/cognition-package/) of Cognition Package
-- how to create a [cognitive assessment application](https://www.researchpackage.org/cognitive-tests)
+- how to create a [cognitive test](https://carp.cachet.dk/creating-a-cognitive-tests/)
 - how to implement your own [test](https://www.researchpackage.org/cognitive-tests#implementing-your-own-test)

-The [Cognition_package Flutter API](https://pub.dev/documentation/research_package/latest/) is available (and maintained) as part of the package release at pub.dev.
+The [Cognition_package Flutter API](https://pub.dev/documentation/cognition_package/latest/) is available (and maintained) as part of the package release at pub.dev.

 ## Example Application

-There is an [example app](https://github.com/ossi0004/speciale_cognition_app) which demonstrates the different features of Cognition Package as implemented in a Flutter app.
+There is an [example app](/example) which demonstrates the different features of Cognition Package as implemented in a Flutter app.

 In the [example](/example) several configuration file can be found.
 A `.env` file has to be placed in the example folder for the application to work properly and the following constants has to be defined in this `.env` file:
 `````